adrybakov/rad-tools/docs/source/user-guide/rad-plot-dos.rst

 -dw, --dos-window
 -----------------
 DOS window for the plots.

-By default whole range present in the files is plotted.
+By default the whole energy range present in the :ref:`--energy-window <rad-plot-dos_energy-window>` is plotted.

 .. code-block:: text